- Small Group

 In addition to its beautiful surroundings, Karasjok is the social and cultural center of the Norwegian Sami.
 Important Sami institutions have been established here, including the Sámediggi (the Sami Parliament) and a Sami language radio station.
 Enjoy a special private tour of the Sami Parliament Building and at the Sami National Museum you will see excellent displays of traditional garments, tools, and crafts.
 Afterwards, visit a Sami knifesmith who crafts reindeer-herder knives.
 These knives have a distinctive look and are an integral part of Sami culture; they range from workaday to decorative, and make a memorable souvenir.
 Dinner and overnight at Rica Hotel Karasjok.

 Today, mush sleds back to Karasjok and enjoy lunch with Sven, before boarding buses for the short drive to Kautokeino.
 The “secret capital” of the Sami, Kautokeino hosts the annual Sami Easter Festival.
 This afternoon take a stroll around town to observe the bustle of activity.
 You may also want to visit Juhl’s Silver Gallery and workshop where you will find beautiful jewelry and decorative items using traditional Sami designs and motifs.
 Dinner and overnight at Thon Hotel Kautokeino.

 After breakfast drive to Alta for your flight to Oslo.
 The afternoon is at leisure with dinner and overnight at the SAS Radisson Hotel.

 Depart on your independent homeward flight, arriving in the USA the same day.

-All accommodations; all group meals; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.
+All accommodations; all group meals including selected beverages with lunch and dinner; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.

 All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/baggage/cancellation insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, email/fax/telephone charges.